The Lost Heroes of the Golden Age

 Inspiration

-This character was originally proposed by Mike Machlan and Jerry Ordway in their designs for Infinity, Inc. The new, male "Harlequin" appeared in his sketches, which were printed in Alter Ego vol. 3 #1 (Spring 1999).
+This character was originally proposed by Mike Machlan and Jerry Ordway in their first designs for Infinity, Inc. A new, male "Harlequin" appeared in his sketches, which were exhumed and printed in Alter Ego vol. 3 #1 (Spring 1999).

 The notes on Machlan's sketch read, “Maybe he’d become comic’s first gay character.
 Or we could just assume it.”
-This character was passed over because there were already two Green Lantern characters on the team (Jade and Obsidian).
+This character was passed over because there were already two Green Lantern-related characters on the team (Jade and Obsidian, the latter of whom later came out as gay).

-The fictional Who's Who-style entry that introduces the Harlequin's Son lists his first appearance as Infinity, Inc. #1 (Mar.
+The fictional Who's Who-style profile that introduces the Harlequin's Son cites his "first appearance" as Infinity, Inc. #1 (Mar.
 1984).
-There aren't really any "clues" within that issue that hint at Michael Mayne's inspiration.
-His mother, the Golden Age Harlequin, did not re-enter the picture until as Infinity, Inc. #9.
-Jade and Obsidian thought she was their mother at first (but ultimately revealed to be the Thorn; the whole mess was sorted in Infinity, Inc. Annual #1 [1985]).
+There isn't anything within that issue that hint at Michael Mayne's inspiration or involvement.
+His mother, the Golden Age Harlequin, re-entered the picture in Infinity, Inc. #9.
+Jade and Obsidian thought the Harlequin was their mother at first (but it was ultimately revealed to be the Thorn; the whole mess was sorted in Infinity, Inc. Annual #1 [1985]).

-About Star-Spangled Kid approaching him, this would have been around issue #12, when the team officially launched, and when Power Girl and Huntress declined to join full time.
+If the Star-Spangled Kid had approached him, it wouldn't have been until around issue #12, when the team was officially formed, and Power Girl and Huntress declined to join full time.

 » SEE ALSO: